-Consistency with the 2009 MDOT Transportation Plan: The MD 5 Bus./MD 925 Corridor Improvements would be consistent with MDOT's strategy for System Preservation goals and objectives by maximizing the use of the existing roadway infrastructure and improving the overall performance of the facilities.
+Consistency with the 2014 MDOT Transportation Plan: The MD 5 Business/MD 925 Corridor Improvements would be consistent with MDOT's strategy for System Preservation goals and objectives by maximizing the use of the existing roadway infrastructure and improving the overall performance of the facilities.
 This project also seeks to further enhance Maryland's efforts to create and support economic growth through the "strategic investment in a balanced multi-modal transportation system for people and goods."
-This project is a key part of the Waldorf Sub-Area and new urban high-density zoning which strives to provide the necessary Connectivity to Daily Life that the Maryland Transportation Plan seeks to promote.
+This project is a key part of the Waldorf Sub-Area and new urban high-density zoning which strives to provide Community Vitality that the Maryland Transportation Plan seeks to promote.